vE5li/butterware/README.md

 Butterware is written entirely in [Rust](https://www.rust-lang.org/) and is based on [Embassy](https://github.com/embassy-rs/embassy), which is designed for creating embedded applications in Rust.
 Both Embassy and Butterware make heavy use of Rust's async/await, enabling it to run quickly and efficiently.

 # Features
+- **Layers**: A layer is a set of key bindings that can be enabled/disabled by pressing a special key.

+- **Tap hold keys**: Keys can be bound to trigger different actions depending on if they were pressed for a short time or held.

 - **RGB lighting**: Butterware supports LEDs that implement the ws2812b protocol.

 - **Dynamic master selection**: On boot, the two halves of the keyboard will dynamically determine which side connects to your device.
 This feature helps prevent one side's batteries from draining faster than the other.